Aspect templates

 {tenantId}

-Resolves to the digital twin’s owning tenant ID
+Resolves to the Twin’s owning tenant ID

 Yes